2. Markov Processes#

 The Law of Iterated Expectations justifies iterating on \({\mathbb T}\) to form conditional expectations of the function \(f\) of the Markov state over longer horizons:

-The operator \({\mathbb T}\) gives an alternative way to represent the transitional dynamics for a Markov process.
-Indeed, by applying \({\mathbb T}\) to a suitable range of test functions \(f\), we can construct a conditional probability measure.
+As an alternative approach for modeling a Markov process, we begin with an operator \({\mathbb T}\) appropriately restricted as follows.
+Indeed, by applying \({\mathbb T}\) to a suitable range of ``test functions,’’ \(f\), we can construct a conditional probability measure, \(P(dx^* | x)\).

-Start with a conditional expectation operator \({\mathbb T}\) that maps a space of bounded functions into itself.
+Let \({\mathbb T}\) be an operator that maps a space of (Borel measurable) bounded functions into itself.
 We can use \({\mathbb T}\) to construct a conditional probability measure \(P(dx^*|x)\) provided that \({\mathbb T}\) is (a) well-defined on the space of bounded functions, (b) preserves the bound, (c) maps nonnegative functions into nonnegative functions, and (d) maps the unit function into the unit function.

 2.2.
 Stationarity#